squidlover900/DreamServiceTS/README.md

 The folder should be the title of your dream *(AKA: Campfire)*

-A module script called "Main" should be held inside, with a function called Start() that should run when ContainerObject:Start() is called.
+A module script called "Main" should be inside the folder, with a function, Main.Start(), that should run when ContainerObject:Start() is called.

 A part called "Spawn" should be inside the map, at the positon that the player should spawn at when ContainerObject:AddPlayer() is called.